Quaran-Team/server-Amazin/README.md

 To run it locally:
 1- clone down the repo

-2- run the program either in an ide (we used either intelli-J or vs code) by clicking the little green play button arrow for the file ApiApplication.java ... or via command line with mvn spring-boot:run
+2- run the program either in an ide (we used either intelli-J or vs code) by clicking the little green play button arrow for the file ApiApplication.java ... or ...

+via CLI

+2- make sure you cd into the folder named API then in command line use 'mvn spring-boot:start'

-If updates are made to the data sql files run the commands 'mvn flyway:clean' followed by 'mvn clean' before starting the server.
+If updates have been made to the sql seed files a migration clean should be preformed.
+This involves running the commands 'mvn flyway:clean' followed by 'mvn clean' before starting the server.

 If you get an error command not found MVN you will need to download and install it locally which can be done here: https://maven.apache.org/download.cgi

+To see the raw Json (like in the pictures) while the server is running visit "http://localhost:8080/api/v1/items" or "http://localhost:8080/api/v1/totalstars/"

+items pic once loaded here

+stars pic here

 ---

 **The Quaran-Team! consists of:**